freeCodeCamp project Demographic Data Analyzer

 The assignment lists 9 questions, and I'll just follow the order in which they occur.

-, I wish there were some kind of visual aids that could show me the transformation of a dataset from one state to another.
+The pandas syntax is quite powerful, and a lot of things could happen with just one line of code.
+When I first started learning pandas, I wish there were some kind of visual aids that could show me the transformation of a dataset from one state to another.
 Luckily ๐, I came across the Pandas Tutor, which can be very helpful if you are a visual learner like me.
 With its help, I'll be providing links to various visualizations in due course.
 But bear in mind that for the purpose of visualization I only took 20 random records rather than the whole dataset.
 The point is to visualize a tranformation process, not to actually do data analysis on Pandas Tutor.

 df.groupby("race")